 Section III.
 Credit Limits

-The District Director may authorize credit limits up to $10,000 per employee, except that the total District credit limit must be approved by the Board.
+The Manager may authorize credit limits up to $10,000 per employee, except that the total District credit limit must be approved by the Board.
 Temporary credit line increases for travel or unusual purchases may be allowed with the approval of the Comptroller.
 These temporary credit limit increases will last no longer than the end of the billing cycle.
 Requests for a credit limit change must be made through a Credit Limit Change Request.

 Section IV.
 Theft of Fraud